nikukatansa/crossroad-live/site/content/_index.md

 blurb:
   heading: Welcome!
   text: Let's explain what this page is and how to use it...
+welcomevideo: 'uNjxe8ShM-8'
+notices:
+  - title: Prayer support
+    details: If you have a message to go on the prayer chain, please contact Jon and Louise
+  - title: Number One
+    details: There are no events currently happening at Number One.
 worshipintro:
-  heading: Call to Worship
+  heading: Draw Near
-  text: A reading from the Bible goes here!
-Encourage people to play videos full screen
+  text: Introduce the time of sung worship, encourage people to play videos full screen
 worshipvideos:
   - video: '0B_lnQIITxU'
     title: Do it again